 As a child, he suffered both neglect and abuse thus making meaningful interpersonal relationships difficult.
 He was tireless. imperturbable, and demanding.
 He was a champagne alcoholic until he was 60 and then he became a brandy alcoholic.
 None the less, he would receive high marks when it came to using good judgment.

-Albert believed that he could never be equip to handle the duties of a sovereign.
+Albert believed that he could never be equipped to handle the duties of a sovereign.
 With the help of his family and with maximum effort, he overcame his apprehensions,

-Basically, Churchill saw himself of being in charge of the totality of the war efforts, Both the king and queen saw themselves as providing comfort and support to the British people.
-They not only elected to remain in London, remain in the palace, but to insist that their daughters would also remain as well.
+Basically, Churchill saw himself as being in charge of the totality of the war efforts, Both the King and Queen saw themselves as providing comfort and support to the British people.
+They not only elected to remain in London in the palace but to insist that their daughters would also remain as well.
 Churchill gave the nation the courage to stay the course while the royal family gave strong emotional support.

-Prior to D Day, both Churchill and the King wanted to accompany the troops to France.
+Prior to D-Day, both Churchill and the King wanted to accompany the troops to France.
 Eisenhower was very much opposed to this.
 It would have been far too dangerous, Both the King and Churchill dug in their heels.
-Logic and common sense prevailed and neither Churchill or King George went to France until the landing had been firmly established and it was safe for both of them to cross the channel.
+Logic and common sense prevailed and neither Churchill nor King George went to France until the landing had been firmly established and safe for both of them to cross the channel.

-Shortly after the end of the war, Churchill began to lose his health, some of his spirit and much of the support he had with the British people.
-By the time he was called upon to advise and council the new queen he had become more mellow and with much more wisdom as the totality of his life prevailed.
+Shortly after the end of the war, Churchill began to lose his health, some of his spirit, and much of the support he had with the British people.
+By the time he was called upon to advise and counsel the new queen he had become more mellow and with much more wisdom as the totality of his life prevailed.